Introduction:

 The most common way to deal with a pension during divorce proceedings is the pension sharing order.
 In almost all cases, this is the simplest, fairest, and most transparent way to divide a pension between two parties.

-A pension sharing order is a legal decree used to split pension assets, and it’s an important part of many divorces – even amicable ones.
+A pension sharing order is a legal order used to split pension assets, and it’s an important part of many separations – even amicable ones.
 This is because, unlike other assets such as the family home, pension schemes require a court order to make the necessary changes.
-A pension sharing order cannot be implemented without a Final Order being made on divorce.
+Therefore, you can only obtain a pension sharing order after a divorce, not on a separation.

 Pension sharing legislation was introduced in December 2000 to ensure that people who would otherwise be left almost entirely without retirement benefits were being properly looked after.
 In the past (and still in some cases today) it was not uncommon for both partners in a relationship to rely on the same pension.
-Pre-2000, In the eventuality that such a relationship broke down, the person who was not named as the member of the pension scheme could be at a significant disadvantage.
-This is particularly the case since retirement savings can be the next most valuable assets after the family home.
+Pre-2000, In the eventuality that such a relationship broke down, the person who was not named as the pension holder could be at a significant disadvantage.
+This is particularly the case since retirement savings are often at least as valuable as other marital assets (i.e.: the family home).

-The process of issuing a pension sharing order begins with formal divorce proceedings, and full financial disclosures from both parties.
-As explained earlier, this is where you and your ex-spouse both submit documents regarding all your pension arrangements.
+The process of issuing a pension sharing order begins with formal divorce proceedings, and the provision of full financial disclosures from both parties to the marriage.
+As explained earlier, this is where you and your spouse both submit documents regarding all existing pension arrangements you have.

-Once the value of these assets is calculated, a fair division can be discussed.
-This might be a 50-50 split, but it could also take other matters into consideration (such as the earning potential of each party).
+Once the value of these assets is calculated and pooled, a fair split can be discussed.
+This might be a 50-50 split, but it could also take other matters into consideration (such as the earnings of each party).
 In any case, the objective is usually to ensure an equal income in retirement for both parties.

-Once this has been decided, if the transferee’s pension scheme allows transfers, funds from the pension member will be moved into their plan.
-More commonly however, a new pension is created in the name of the created for the non-member, which they set up with an Independent Financial Advisor (IFA).
+Once this has been decided, if the non-member (‘transferee’) pension scheme allows transfers, funds from their former partner’s pension (‘transferor’) will be moved into their plan.
+Otherwise, a new pension is created in the name of the transferee.
 The amount awarded is referred to as a pension credit, and the amount deducted from the other party is known as a pension debit.
 The court will instruct your pension provider to implement these plans.

 It’s important to note that only the court can make pension sharing orders.
-In some cases, particularly for younger couples with more modest pension funds, a pension sharing order may not be appropriate.
+In some cases, particularly for younger couples with more modest pension funds, a pension sharing order may not be necessary or fair.
 However, this is something that you should discuss with your solicitor.

-Pension sharing orders can provide a clean break between you and your ex.
+Pension sharing orders can provide a clean break between your and your ex’s finances.
 Once pensions are divided up, or a new pension is created for the receiving spouse, you won’t have to worry about it again.

-What Are The Other Options For Sharing A Pension?
+What Are The Other Options For Splitting A Pension?

 In situations where pension sharing is impossible (such as with a state pension, which cannot be split) an alternative route must be used to ensure pensions are handled fairly.
 In England and Wales, the two other options are pension offsetting and pension attachment.

 Pension offsetting, like pension sharing, provides a clean break between two parties in a divorce.
 It treats a pension as a single asset, the value of which is offset against other assets of the same or similar value.
 For example, if one person has a large pension pot, the other might keep the house (assuming it has a similar value).
 It’s important to note that it can be difficult in some situations to divide assets fairly with this method, as pensions are different to the majority of assets.
 It may be many years until their value can be realised (if the couple that are divorcing are not near the retirement age) and in many cases their value is more likely to fluctuate over time.
-Assuming a pension continues to grow, it may end up being far more valuable than the assets it is offset against.
+Also it is an interest in income which is dependent upon someone reaching the right age to draw down upon it.
+Assuming a pension continues to grow, it may end up being far more valuable than the assets it is offset against, but there will be tax to pay when it is drawn down, which again will affect its value.

 Pension attachment orders (also known as pension earmarking) is the other alternative.
 A pension attachment (or earmarking) order redirects part or all of one party’s pension benefits to the other party when it’s paid.
 This doesn’t provide a clean break for the divorcing couple, and actually forces them to stay in contact.
 This is because the pension still belongs to its original holder, but some form of payment has to be made to the ex-partner when benefits become payable.
 The court can order that the ex-partner receives one, or a combination, of the following benefits: all or part of the member’s pension income, all or part of the member’s tax-free cash lump sum, all or part of any lump sum paid in the event of death (i.e.: death in service benefits).

 Both pension offsetting and pension attachment orders have their pros and cons.
 Offsetting allows for a clean break and keeps things simple, but one person might be left with little or no provision for retirement.
 Attachment orders allow both the tax-free cash and the pension income to be shared, but they can force couples who would rather not see each other anymore into protracted discussions and, in some cases, lifelong contact.
-The major disadvantage is that the pension attachment order dies with the member.
+The most important disadvantage for pension attachment is that it dies with the pension member, leaving the surviving ex-spouse high and dry.

 You Ask, Blanchards Answers: Some FAQs